radiantmythx/codex-arpg/README.md

 - **Right Mouse Button** – Rotate toward the clicked position and perform a melee attack.
 The attack area is displayed briefly as a red cylinder in front of the player.
 - **Q** – Activate the secondary skill (e.g., the Haste aura).

+## Camera
+The main camera now tracks the player character.
+It preserves the original offset configured in the scene and lerps toward the player each frame.
+When the inventory is open the camera shifts sideways by `inventory_camera_shift` so the UI does not obscure the action.

 ## Mana System
 The player now uses mana to power abilities.
 Basic attacks consume mana and the player regenerates 1 mana per second up to a base maximum of 50.
 Affixes and